GWartelle/SocioPedia/README.md

 In the center of the screen, we find the feed, with the `MyPost` panel at the top.
 This panel allows you to enter a message to post on the feed for all the other users to see.
-You also have the possibility to send an image along with your message, by cliking on the image option, which pops off a dropzone where you can drag your image.
+You also have the possibility to send an image along with your message, by cliking on the image option, which pops off a dropzone where you can drag your image in.
 As for the other options (Clip, Attachment and Audio), those are mockup features as well.

 On the feed of Sociopedia, you can see all the other users' posts.